Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/quickstart-confluent-cloud/README.md

    Services started.
 Now you can point your browser to http://localhost:8080/QuickStart to see real-time data.
    ...
    ```
    where:
       - `<bootstrap_server>` - The bootstrap server endpoint of the Confluent Cloud cluster
       - `<API.key>` and `<API.secret>` - The API key and API secret linked to your Confluent Cloud cluster, which you can generate using the Confluent CLI or from the Confluent Cloud Console.
-         - Make sure you have created a topic named 'stocks' within the cluster.
+      - Make also sure you have created a topic named 'stocks' within the cluster.

 3. Once all containers are ready, point your browser to [http://localhost:8080/QuickStart](http://localhost:8080/QuickStart).